BenCellini/CrazyFly/README.md

 Any questions about CrazyFly can be directed to me (Benjamin Cellini): `bcellini00@gmail.com`.

+## Tips on getting good videos
+All the CrazyFly functions work infinity better with high quality videos and it is worth the extra time spent optimizing video quality before attempting any kinematic tracking.
+Here are some tips for taking videos of tethered fruit flies:

+### Frame rate

+A frame rate around 100 fps is ideal if you plan on measuring wing stroke angles, as each image will contain approximately 2 wing strokes, resulting in a nice blurred wing with a defined edge.
+This makes extracting the wing envelope edge a much easier task than with higher frame rates.
+Higher frame rates may be beneficial for tracking the head yaw angle, but 100 fps is still enough to capture even faster head movements.

+### Camera angle

+Choose an angle that is as in line with the wing stroke plane and head yaw plane as possible.
+The wing stroke edge should appear high and close to the fly head and you should be able to see a clear gap between the fly head and neck.
+The base of the antennae on the head should also be visible.
+This is critical, as CrazyFly relies on the antennae features to measure the hed yaw angle.

+### Lighting
+CrazyFly is designed to work wih front lighting, meaning that the fly is the only illuminated object (appears white) in the frame and everything else is (ideally) black.
+Backlit videos should also work, but have to be inverted.
+CrazyFly does this automatically, but this has not been thoroughly tested.
+In either case, having enough lighting + contrast to clearly resolve edges is very helpful.

 ## Example videos

-Example videos are provided files in the [example_vidoes](example_vidoes) directory as both `.mp4` and `.mat` files.
+Examples of good quality videos are provided files in the [example_vidoes](example_vidoes) directory as both `.mp4` and `.mat` files.
 Most CrazyFly functions can take in either path's to video files (`.mp4`, `.avi`, etc.) or videos stored in a matrix data (from `.mat` files).
 If your videos are stored as `.mat` files and are too large to be loaded into MATLAB, I recommend converting your files to `.mp4` before using any CrazyFly functions.
 The [mat2vid.m](util%2Fmat2vid.m) &  [vid2mat.m](util%2Fvid2mat.m) functions I provide may be useful for converting your files between formats.

 ## Main CrazyFly functions
 Each function comes with its own guide file.
 Make sure to have the path to the main tracker function (e.g., [body_tracker.m](body_tracker%2Fbody_tracker.m)) and the [tools](tools) directory  on the MATLAB path before running any functions.
+The file [run_trackers.m](run_trackers.m) shows example usage for all main CrazyFly functions, but it is recommended to read the guides for all functions (linked below) first.

 ### Registration